 Soil is the skin of our planet.
 This thin layer of living material holds roots, water and nutrients, as well as a myriad of organisms and organic matter.
 To truly see the biodiversity it holds, one must look down; below the surface of the soil.

-The Food and Agriculture Organisation (FAO) estimates that 1/3 of our world’s soil is degraded, meaning it’s less able to grow crops and instead of absorbing carbon, it emits it into the atmosphere.
-Yet, a World Resources Institute report shows global food demand is set to rise as much as 50 percent by 2050.
+The Food and Agriculture Organisation (FAO) estimates that 1/3 of our world’s soil is degraded, meaning it's less able to grow crops.
+Instead of absorbing carbon, it emits it into the atmosphere.
+Yet, a World Resources Institute report shows global food demand is set to rise as much as 50 per cent by 2050.

 Businesses can support farmers in their supply chain to transition to regenerative agriculture.
 This can restore soil health, reduce pollution, help meet global demand and capture carbon.